 Clean and Flush the Fresh Water System

 I will freely admit that I am a little paranoid when it comes to the water in our fresh water tank, so this is a biggie for me.
 We clean and sanitize the tanks in our pop up camper at least twice a year, sometimes more often.
-We usually start this task first thing in the morning.
-We can let the tanks sit for a few hours while we are completing other tasks and come back at the end of the day to drain and flush the system.
+It’s a good idea to start this task first thing in the morning to allow the tank sit for a few hours while you are completing other tasks.
+You can come back at the end of the day to drain and flush the system.

 We start by draining the hot water heater (if you have a pump sink, you can skip this step) and fresh water tanks completely.
-Then we refill them with potable water, adding 1/4 cup of bleach for each 15 gallons.
+Then we refill the tanks with potable water, adding 1/4 cup of bleach for each 15 gallons.
 Since we have an 11 gallon tank, I add just a little less than 1/4 cup of bleach.
 Next we turn on the pump and run both the cold and hot water faucets until we smell bleach.
-Then we turn off the water and let the bleach water sit in the tanks for 12 hours.
-After 12 hours, we drain the tanks and refill them with fresh water.
-Then we open the faucets until we no longer smell bleach.
+From there, we turn off the water and let the bleach water sit in the tanks for 12 hours.
+After 12 hours has passed, we drain the tanks and refill them with fresh water.
+Then we open the faucets and let them run until we no longer smell bleach.

 We usually check the anode rod in the hot water heater while we are maintaining the tanks.
 The anode rod is a metal rod in your hot water heater than is used to attract corrosive elements in your water that could damage your tank.
 It protects your hot water tank from becoming corroded and should be inspected periodically to make sure it is in good condition.
 Ours has always looked good, but if yours looks pretty corroded or eaten away, you should replace it.